Dataset¶

 Note that some features like index-based record access cannot be used over non-static Datasets.

 Datasets constructed from infinite Loaders are non-static by default.
-You cannot specify static=True when using infinite Loaders.

-Schema Prediction
+Schema Prediction¶

 If you don’t specify Schema class when constructing Dataset, the Schema will automatically be predicted from the first record of the Dataset.